mobileink/lab.clj.antlr/doc/pushpull.md

 > high-falootin' and fancy and all; but in fact it is incredibly
 > useful in practice.

+It might be objected that this is just what "model" means in "Document Object Model": a formal, algebraic structure that is a model of the "object" structure of the document.
+But I don't think that is accurate.
+It gets things backwards.
+In Ordinary Language, models represent reality: a map is a model of a territory.
+The notion of DOM as a "document object model" (should that be parsed "(document object) model or (document (object model)?)" is like that: the DOM is a "picture" of the document.
+But this is backwards.
+Model theory reverses this relationship between language and world.
+For example, the language of Group Theory is not a model of groups; just the opposite, different groups are models of the language.
+So it won't do to call the DOM API a model of anything; it's just a piece of language, a signature.
+It would have been more accurate to call it the Document Algebra Signature or the like.

 > Note that the DOM API is a pull API, not a third type of API, as is